Skip to main content

 5 mentions Positive Neutral Negative

-• “The only issue I have had is that it sometimes freezes when you exit to the main menu, which doesn't matter because you save when you quit out of the game and lose no progress.”
+• “It sometimes freezes when you exit to the main menu, which requires a restart but you don't lose progress.”

 • monetization